rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-015/index.md

   > A multiplayer online sandbox game.
   > Explore, craft, and try to escape the island
   > (spoiler: you can not, you are stuck in a loop).
-  > The world regenerates where you dont see.
+  > The world regenerates where you don't see.

   Check out the devlog post:
   ["LudumDare 47 - The Island"][ld-island-post].